 Net position: Net position represents the difference between assets and liabilities in the Statement of Net Position.
 Net position, net investment in capital assets, consists of capital assets, net of accumulated depreciation, reduced by the outstanding balances of any borrowings used for the acquisition, construction or improvement of those assets.
 Net position net investment in capital assets, excludes unspent debt proceeds.
 Net position is reported as restricted when there are limitations imposed on their use either through enabling legislation or through external restrictions imposed by creditors, grantors, laws, or regulations.
-All net position not reported as net position, net investment in capital assets and restricted net position, is reported as unrestricted net position.
+All net position not reported as unrestricted net position.